microsoft/vscode-docs/docs/setup/linux.md

 The new value can then be loaded in by running `sudo sysctl -p`.
 Note that [Arch Linux](https://www.archlinux.org/) works a little differently, [view this page for advice](https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers).

 While 524288 is the maximum number of files that can be watched, if you're in an environment that is particularly memory constrained, you may wish to lower the number.
-Each file watch [takes up 540 bytes (32-bit) or ~1kB (64-bit)](http://stackoverflow.com/a/7091897/1156119), so assuming that all 524288 watches are consumed that results in an upperbound of around 256MB (32-bit) or 512MB (64-bit).
+Each file watch [takes up 540 bytes (32-bit) or ~1kB (64-bit)](http://stackoverflow.com/a/7091897/1156119), so assuming that all 524288 watches are consumed that results in an upper bound of around 256MB (32-bit) or 512MB (64-bit).

 ### I can't see Chinese characters in Ubuntu